 Everyone involved in the car crash needs to immediately get a medical checkup.
 Even if a person does not think he or she has been injured, it is advisable to get a medical checkup as soon as possible after the accident.
 Injuries caused by car accidents often do not become noticeable until several days later.
 Even low-speed impacts can cause damage.
 For example, if a person felt dazed by the accident, he or she may have suffered a mild concussion.

 After seeking immediate medical care and following up with his or her doctor, he or she may be contacted by a representative of an insurance company.
 People have to remember that insurance companies are in the business to make money.
 The individual’s wellbeing is not the insurance company’s priority.
-It is vital to delay to respond to them until the person has had the opportunity to consult with a seasoned attorney.
+It is vital to delay to respond to them until the person has had the opportunity to consult with a seasoned personal injury attorney.
 Furthermore, the injured person needs to keep all the paperwork he or she has related to the accident in a file.

 Contact an Altoona Lawyer About What to Do After a Car Accident